PeppyHare/r/content/notes/UWAA545/08-mhd-equilibrium.md

 ---
-title: MHD Equilibria
+title: MHD Equilibrium Calculations
 weight: 80
 # bookToc: false
 ---

-# Equilibrium Calculations
+# MHD Equilibrium Calculations

 From physical expectations, elliptic equations result from equilibrium calculations and eigenvalue systems.
 In general, we can write elliptic equations as
 {{< katex display >}}